ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 */tmp/include/cumbia/*

-because the *meson.build* instruction: *install_headers(headers, subdir : 'cumbia')*
-installs headers under the *cumbia* child of the include directory.
+because the instruction: "*install_headers(headers, subdir : 'cumbia')*" specified by the developer in the *meson.build* file installs the header files under the *cumbia* child of the include directory.
 This observation is valid for *cumbia*, *cumbia-tango* and *cumbia-epics* modules.

 Normally, if you don't change the aforementioned options with *meson configure*,